joanmc11/Rock-Paper-Scissors-App/README.md

 # Rock-Paper-Scissors-App
 Rock, Paper, Scissors App made with Xcode and swift

-Simple app where you choose paper, scissors or rock and the device choos a random value between these three.
+Simple app where you choose paper, scissors or rock and the device choose a random value between these three.
 You can win, draw or lose.

 <table>
 <tr>